Sass de Stria 2477 m

-Although in comparison with the near mountains it has a very humble size, it was an important stronghold in the Austro-Hungaric defense line in WWI.
+Although in comparison with the near mountains it has a humble size, it was an important stronghold in the Austro-Hungaric defense line in WWI.
 Italian alpine troops gained it in the first days of war, in 1915, with a daring action, but they had to withdraw from it few times later...
 From the emplacements of Sass de Stria, Austro-Ungarian soldiers could face the italian positions on the near Piccolo Lagazuoi.

 Today, the Austro-Hungarian lines with trenches, tunnels, emplacements are restored and can be visited by hikers, by a beautiful assured path leading from Valparola pass to the Sass de Stria summit.

-- from San Cassiano and La Villa in Val Badia (north) by Valparola Pass (route SP37 and SP24, about 10Km from San Cassiano)
+- From San Cassiano and La Villa in Val Badia (North): by Valparola Pass (route SP37 and SP24, about 10Km from San Cassiano)

-- From Alleghe, by Caprile and Falzarego pass (route SR203 and SR48, about 25Km form Alleghe)
+- From Alleghe: by Caprile and Falzarego pass (route SR203 and SR48, about 25Km form Alleghe)

 From Valparola Pass (Intraissass Fort) by the war path: EE (expert hikers) 300m of elevation gain, 1h.
 Interesting route, partially assured with iron cables and ladders, running through trenches and path digged in the rocks.
 Opportunities to visit the military galleries of Goiginger Tunnel (headlamp or torch needed!)

-When to climbThe best season is summer for climbers, but also autumn and late spring can be good for hikers.
+Best months to climb and hike are June, July, August, September, but also autumn and late spring can be good for hikers.

 On Falzarego Pass and surroundings, Valparola Pass and Alta Badia area there are different possibilties of accomodation